 Go to top ▴

-Each student is assigned a “pod,” a small group of students who have similar interests plus one staff member, who attend a Zoom meeting once per week.
+Each student is assigned a “house,” a small group of students who have similar interests plus one staff member, who attend a Zoom meeting once per week.
 In these meetings, we have conversations and play games in order to get to know each other, form relationships, and build group fellowship.Go to top ▴

 Each week, the entire school meets for the School Meeting, where anyone can make announcements, and anyone can make motions to change school rules, allocate funds for expenditures, or conduct other school business.
 This is where the school’s democracy happens.
 All students and staff are welcome to participate in the discussion and cast their votes.
 Each student is required to attend the first part of School Meeting, which is announcements and reading the agenda, but the discussion and voting is optional.